 A heavily used foot path into the Claremont Canyon Regional Preserve was recently upgraded by a volunteer trail crew, Take To The Hills.
-T3H was formed two years ago by Steve Glaeser (inset, above) and myself (photo on opposite page) to build stairways and make the trail safer for travel.
+T3H was formed two years ago by Steve Glaeser and myself to build stairways and make the trail safer for travel.
 Though the trail does not appear on any existing Park District or UC map, was never formally engineered, and was scarcely maintained, it has, for years, attracted both casual and experienced hikers traveling between Dwight Way and Panoramic Hill.
 Often misunderstood as belonging entirely to UC Berkeley, because it originates just above the Clark Kerr Campus, the trail, in fact, also crosses East Bay Regional Park District land.
 Despite its popularity, the trail, now labeled on Google Maps as the Clark Kerr Fire Trail, but referred to by others as the Derby Creek Trail, was deeply eroded and very hazardous.

 Starting on Dwight Way just behind the Clark Kerr running track, the trail begins with a long stair climb through a eucalyptus grove.
 Once you get above the trees and past a graffiti-clad rock, the trail forks.
 The left fork, which was rerouted around a steep, erosive slope, leads quickly to a meadow with dramatic views and then on to upper Dwight Way.
 This section of the trail has long been used as a way to get up out of town for a quick view and hit of nature.
 Panoramic Hill residents count on it as an escape route.